-Appendix E Modelling of Economy Planned Transfer
+Appendix E. Modelling of Economy Planned Transfer

 E.1 For the determination of economy planned transfer conditions plant is categorised in three groups:

 E.1.1 non-contributory generation.
 This plant, such as OCGTs, does not form part of the generation background